hipc-book/hipc-book.github.io/_practicals/3-on-core_parallelism.md

 >
 > Try rewriting the code using vector intrinsics.
 Refer to the [Intel Intrinsics Guide](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html) for help.
 >
-> You may need to use the `-mavx` or `-mavx2` command line switch to enable the compiler to generate instructions for AVX and AVX2 instruction sets.
+> You will need to include the `immintrin.h` header file, and use the `-mavx` or `-mavx2` command line switch to enable the compiler to generate instructions for AVX and AVX2 instruction sets.
 >
 > **Note:** On the lab machines you can almost certainly use AVX/AVX2 intrinsics.
 On your own machine, you may have to check what instruction sets you have available.
 You can do this by reviewing the output of `/proc/cpuinfo` (on Linux). e.g.
 >